-Where the matter relates to a formal written complaint alleging a breach of the councillors' Code of Conduct the matter must be referred to the principal council's monitoring officer in the first instance in line with the Localism Act 2011.
+Where the matter relates to a formal written complaint alleging a breach of the Councillors' Code of Conduct the matter must be referred to the principal council's monitoring officer in the first instance in line with the Localism Act 2011.
 The council may however try to resolve any concerns raised informally before they become a formal written allegation.

-Procedure for councillors:
+Procedure for Councillors:

-If a councillor is dissatisfied with the conduct, behaviour or performance of the officer or another employee, the matter should be reported to the chair and then raised with the officer in the first instance.
-If the matter cannot be resolved informally, it may be necessary to invoke the council's disciplinary procedure.
+If a Councillor is dissatisfied with the conduct, behaviour or performance of the officer or another employee, the matter should be reported to the chair and then raised with the officer in the first instance.
+If the matter cannot be resolved informally, using the council's Resolution Policy, it may be necessary to invoke the council's disciplinary procedure.